chimay/wheel/README.md

 ## Prerequisites

-Some functions assume a Unix-like OS, like Linux or BSD :
+Some outer rim functions assume a Unix-like OS, like Linux or BSD :

 - async functions
 - external commands, like locate